filodb/FiloDB/doc/query-engine.md

 `RangeFunction` implementation can be done either by
 * Using addSampleToWindow or removeSampleFromWindow events to calculate the aggregate quickly.
-Typically, aggregation over time functions can use these events.
+Typically, aggregation over time functions can use these events to calculate aggregations over sliding windows of time.
+Prefer this if possible since the complexity of the algorithm will be O(n) where n is the number of samples.
-* Or, by iterating all the buffered samples in the window each time.
+* Or, by iterating all the buffered samples in the sliding window each time.

-Look here for examples of []RangeFunctions](../query/exec/rangefn/RangeFunction.scala)
+Look here for examples of [RangeFunctions](../query/exec/rangefn/RangeFunction.scala)

-#### Alternate Approach To Consider Later
+#### Alternate Design Approaches to Consider
-With sliding window periodic sample generation can happen as a O(n) time, and O(w) memory where n is number of raw samples, and w is samples per window.
+1. With sliding window periodic sample generation can happen as a O(n) time, and O(w) memory where n is number of raw samples, and w is samples per window.
 The alternate approach to compare performance with later is to look up the windows each time without using additional memory.
 This will be O(nw) time, but will result in constant memory.
-We can consider this if windowing operations are proving to be memory intensive or if time windows will always be small.
+We can consider this if windowing operations are proving to be memory intensive.
+2. Another design decision is to not iterate across all raw samples, and instead fetch the window data for each step by looking up data for the window interval explicitly.
+This can save some memory and time especially when step >> window where we may end up iterating across samples that we should be ideally ignoring.
+That said, one would expect queries to not ignore data and keep step <= window.

 ### Aggregation across Range Vectors